studentland/task-ascii-art-color/README.md

 # ascii-art-color
 Colorized ASCII art generator.
 Background will be colored according incoming parameters.

+## Can not be used as task for curicculum, because not satisfying the requirements.
+Created just for pleasure.
+As playing with available ways to colorize text in terminal.

+![example.png][def]

 To run the programm:

 - install `go` environment